Soli Deo Gloria

 Scott Richardson

-Scott Richardson is a Logic and Rhetoric School teacher at Regents.
-Dr. Richardson teaches logic, rhetoric, and literature classes.
-Dr. Richardson received a Bachelor of Science degree Magna Cum Laude from James Madison University in 2004, a Master’s of Education degree from the College of William & Mary in 2011, graduated with high distinction with an Education Specialist degree from Liberty University in 2014, and obtained his Ph.D. in Education from the University of Virginia in 2020.
+Scott Richardson is a Logic and Rhetoric School teacher at Regents School, teaching courses in math and sciecne.
+Dr. Richardson received a Bachelor of Science degree Magna Cum Laude from James Madison University and a Master’s of Education degree from the College of William & Mary.
+He also graduated with high distinction with an Education Specialist degree from Liberty University and holds a Ph.D. in Education from the University of Virginia.
 Dr. Richardson focused his dissertation research on the social, emotional, and mental health of students and teachers, and effective methods for schools to improve their social and academic cultures.
+Additionally, Dr. Richardson earned a teaching certification in classical Christian education from the Association of Classical Christian School.

 Dr. Richardson has devoted his professional life to supporting students in a variety of ways, including school counseling, teaching, administration, and training future school administrators.
 He was introduced to the classical Christian model in 2013 and has advocated for it ever since, even introducing the model to many faculty at UVA’s School of Education.
-He lives with his wife and three children at a cattle and chicken farm in Crozet, VA.
-His free time is usually spent rereading The Lord of the Rings trilogy for the hundredth time, playing his banjo, or winning in Mario Kart against his children.
+He lives with his three children on a cattle and chicken farm in Crozet, VA.
+His free time is usually spent rereading The Lord of the Rings trilogy, playing his banjo, or winning Mario Kart against his children.

 Sheila Richardson